How To Reupholster A Chair Seat Cushion: Easy No Sew Method

 Re-Attach Seat Cushion

 Screw the seat cushion back into the chair frame, ensuring that the screw goes through the new material into the wooden frame.
+If the screws are too short, purchase a slightly longer screw of the same diameter.

-The Recovered Chair Cushion
+The Reupholstered Chair Cushion

 I love the Farmhouse feel of the new chair cushion.
 It’s perfect to use at my desk.